 Contact a Southern California Lemon Law Attorney Now

 If you purchased or leased a vehicle with serious manufacturer warranty problems, you may have a lemon vehicle.
 In many cases, a lemon law claim may be made successfully against the auto manufacturer.
 Neale & Fhima is an accomplished lemon law firm that has served the communities of Southern California for years.
 If you need legal advice about a lemon vehicle, please call 949-661-1007.
-We may be able to obtain lemon law compensation at no cost to you.
+We may be able to obtain lemon law compensation with all fees covered by the vehicle manufacturer.